Enterprise resource planning (ERP) software is a comprehensive solution that allows businesses to automate a number of processes, including:

 A lot of selling occurs online, so it’s important to have your ERP connect with a variety of e-commerce platforms.
 That way, when a sale is recorded on eBay, for example, it will automatically update the ERP and then it will be sent out to any other e-commerce platform that you have an account on.
 This setup keeps all of your e-commerce accounts synchronized and it prevents all sorts of problems that can occur if you have to manually update each one.

 Your staff members play an essential role in making an ERP work day by day.
 After all, a tool that is left alone doesn’t do anyone any good.
 A hammer needs a hand to hold it and manipulate it in order to push a nail into a piece of wood; it can’t do it by itself.
-You can train certain personnel to use the ERP and then also use to it keep track of all of your employees’ information, such as hours worked, salary, taxes, payroll, etc.
+You can train certain personnel to use the ERP and then also use it to keep track of all of your employees’ information, such as hours worked, salary, taxes, payroll, etc.

 Whether you call it production, product lifecycle management, or simply manufacturing, this refers to the process of creating new products to meet demand.
 Optimize your use of raw goods and other resources in each manufacturing job by planning everything out in a bill of materials, work order, and/or manufacture order.
 You can perform complex manufacturing jobs, from multistage assembly to disassembly and repair jobs.
 Plus, with all of the other information contained in the ERP, you can add labor costs, schedule time to manufacture items, assign responsibility for each manufacturing job, and much more.